 Tuition is billed at the rate of $420.00 per month during the term of enrollment.
 The obligation of students to pay tuition shall continue until the earliest of the following events:

-Additional information on financial aid and tuition financing can be found under Tuition, Financial Aid and Financing.
+Additional information on tuition financing can be found under Tuition Financing.
 The cost of books and materials, other than each course syllabus, is not included in the tuition.
 The University does not sell books or materials.
 Most books and materials may be purchased at local colleges, retail bookstores, directly from publishers or over the Internet.
 The cost is estimated to average approximately $150.00 per course.
 Students are provided with a mail or Internet source for acquiring all required materials.

 Transfer Credit Evaluation Fee

 Registration and Orientation Fee